Airbnb CEO Brian Chesky stunned into ‘humility’ upon learning of the stock’s wild Nasdaq debut

 Despite the fact that the coronavirus pandemic grounded planes, closed borders, and curbed tourism in nearly every country, the home-rental company soldiered on with plans to IPO in 2020.
 It began its campaign to investors last week—eventually pricing shares well above its range at $68 a piece—and quickly became one of the most highly anticipated public offerings of the season.

-But Airbnb’s debut today appeared to exceed all expectations—even those of CEO and cofounder Brian Chesky.
+But Airbnb’s big day appeared to exceed all expectations—even those of CEO and cofounder Brian Chesky.
 The company’s stock skyrocketed to $146 on open, a development that more than doubled its valuation and left Chesky speechless during an interview with Bloomberg TV.

 Chesky, who was live when he was told that the stock had doubled in premarket trading, stumbled when asked to comment.